Nevada vs. UNLV NCAA Football Odds, Plays and Insights | October 29, 2021

 UNLV Stats and Trends

-- So far this season, the Rebels have been installed as underdogs by a 20.5-point margin or more four times and are 3-1 ATS in those matchups.
+- So far this season, the Rebels have been installed as underdogs by a 20.5-point margin or more four times and are 3-1 ATS in those contests.

-- UNLV's games this year have hit the over on two of six set point totals (33.3%).
+- UNLV's games this season have hit the over on two of six set point totals (33.3%).

-- UNLV is 1-0 against the spread and 0-2 overall when the team notches more than 25.0 points.
+- UNLV is 1-0 against the spread and 0-2 overall when the team puts up more than 25.0 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.